QuickPay/opencart4-module/README.md

 # QuickPay plugin for OpenCart 4
-This is the official Quickpay plugin for Opencart 4+ The plugin is maintained by SharksMedia A/S (https://sharksmedia.dk)
+This is the official QuickPay plugin for Opencart 4+ The plugin is maintained by SharksMedia A/S (https://sharksmedia.dk)

 This plugin only supports the v10+ manager.

-Limited plugin support is offered by Quickpay support.
+Limited plugin support is offered by QuickPay support.

+---

 1. Navigate to your OpenCart administration page.
 2. On your left, click the "Extensions" -> "Installer".